ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 The IBM management ESG is a dedicated NSX Edge cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
 It isn't intended for traffic traversal of any component that is not deployed and managed by vCenter Server automation.

-The management ESG provides a communication path between add-on services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}} as shown for vCenter Server in the following graphic.
+The management ESG provides a communication path between services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}} as shown for vCenter Server in the following graphic.

 ![Management edge communications on vCenter Server](../../images/mgmtvmcommunication.svg "Management edge communications on vCenter Server"){: caption="Figure 2.
 Management edge communications on vCenter Server" caption-side="bottom"}

-As a result of the light communication between certain add-on services VMs and their corresponding licensing and metering systems, the NSX ESGs are sized in a large configuration in an active-passive high availability (HA) pair and deployed on the management resource pool of the vCenter Server cluster.
+As a result of the light communication between certain services VMs and their corresponding licensing and metering systems, the NSX ESGs are sized in a large configuration in an active-passive high availability (HA) pair and deployed on the management resource pool of the vCenter Server cluster.
 The following table provides a summary of the IBM management NSX ESG deployment.

 | IBM management NSX Edge | vCPU | Memory | Disk size | Storage location |
 |:----------------------- |:---- |:------ |:--------- |:---------------- |